-- In the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl with a hand mixer), cream butter with brown sugar until combined and fluffy, 1 to 2 minutes (stop to scrape sides of bowl, as necessary, with a rubber spatula).
+- In the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl with a hand mixer), cream butter with brown sugar until combined and fluffy, about 1 to 2 minutes (stop to scrape sides of bowl, as necessary, with a rubber spatula).

 - Reduce speed and add eggs (one at a time) to butter mixture, blending until just combined.

-- Add both extracts and orange zest and blend about 30 seconds.
+- Add both orange extract, vanilla extract and orange zest and blend for about 30 seconds.

 - Distribute batter into prepared muffin liners.